Phimosis and Paraphimosis

 - Find a local Doctor in your town

-- Phimosis is the inability to retract the foreskin behind the glans in males.
+- Phimosis is the inability to retract the foreskin behind the head (glans) of the penis.

 - Phimosis is usually divided into physiologic and pathologic phimosis.